nihatozdemir00/ReactionSpeed-Game/README.md

 # JavaScript_Project-1
-Puzzle Game as a jQuery practice
+Puzzle Game as a jQuery practice.